-UN Department of Public Information
+UN Department of Global Communications

-UN Department of Public Information
+UN Department of Global Communications

 Evaluation Function Snapshot Independence Agenda Setting & Evaluation Planning Quality Assurance Use of Evaluation Joint Evaluation